Men’s and women’s berets are available in a variety of styles. A beret is a soft hat worn tilted on the head and shaped like a bowl.

 Leather Beret is a fabric classification rather than a Beret form classification.
 They might have a buckle clasp at the rim made by a tailor.

-Those with a tail have a quite similar form to newsboy hats, with stitching that resembles a 6-sliced pizza.
+Those with tails have a similar form to newsboy hats, with stitching that resembles a 6-sliced pizza.
 Other forms, such as the slanted beret, are also available.

-These are available in real or faux leather and PU and look great with both professional and casual attire.
+These are available in real or faux leather and PU and look great in professional and casual attire.
 Their wearer might appear both creative and fashionable.

 Since embellishments on leather are not always possible, most leather berets are plain in color.